 The Corporation's reserves are located in Alberta and British Columbia, Canada.
+Cenovus retained two independent qualified reserves evaluators ("IQRES"), reserves, all located in Alberta, and GLJ evaluated approximately seven percent of the Corporation's proved reserves, located in Alberta and British Columbia.

-Cenovus retained two independent qualified reserves evaluators ("IQREs"), McDaniel & Associates Consultants Ltd. ("McDaniel") and GLJ Petroleum Consultants Ltd. ("GLJ"), to evaluate and prepare reports on 100 percent of its bitumen, heavy oil, light and medium oil, conventional natural gas, shale gas and NGLs proved and probable reserves.
-McDaniel evaluated approximately 92 percent of Cenovus's proved reserves, all located in Alberta, and GLJ evaluated approximately eight percent of the Corporation's proved reserves, located in Alberta and British Columbia.
+McDaniel & Associates Consultants Ltd. ("McDaniel") and GLJ Petroleum Consultants Ltd. ("GLJ"), to evaluate and prepare reports on 100 percent of its bitumen, heavy crude oil, light crude oil and medium crude oil combined ("light and medium oil"), NGLs, conventional natural gas and shale gas proved and probable reserves.
+McDaniel evaluated approximately 93 percent of Cenovus's proved

 The reserves committee (the "Reserves Committee") of Cenovus's board of directors (the "Board"), composed of independent directors, reviews the qualifications and appointment of the IQREs, the procedures relating to the disclosure of information with respect to oil and gas activities and the procedures for providing information to the IQREs.
-The Reserves Committee meets independently with the management of Cenovus ("Management") and each IQRE to determine whether any restrictions affect the ability of the IQREs to report on the reserves data without reservation.
+The Reserves Committee meets independently with the management of Cenovus and each IQRE to determine whether any restrictions affect the ability of the IQREs to report on the reserves data without reservation.
 In addition, the Reserves Committee reviews the reserves data and the report of the IQREs and provides a recommendation regarding approval of the reserves disclosure to the Board.